avihaig/Deep-Learning--Stock-Market-Prediction/README.md

-Here's the updated README file for your GitHub repository, reflecting the use of PyTorch:

----

 # Stock Prediction Using LSTM and Mamba Model

 This repository contains the code and resources for comparing the effectiveness of two advanced models, the Mamba Model and Long Short-Term Memory (LSTM) networks, for stock trading prediction.
 The comparison is based on their architecture, performance, resource usage, and suitability for capturing long-term dependencies in sequential data.